theaquamarine/windows-powershell-docs/docset/windows/dism/repair-windowsimage.md

 The *Source* parameter specifies the location of known good versions of files that can be used for the repair, such as a path to the root directory of a mounted image.

-*CheckHealth*, *ScanHealth*, *RestoreHealth*, *Source*, and *LimitAccess* can only be used when servicing images that are running at least Windows® 8 or Windows Server® 2012.
+*CheckHealth*, *ScanHealth*, *RestoreHealth*, *Source*, and *LimitAccess* can only be used when servicing images that are running at least Windows??
+8 or Windows Server??
+2012.

 ## EXAMPLES